 The marketing machine that’s behind the food industry often leads consumers to be confused or misled by their claims.
 This is why your need to understand how to read a food label properly.

 Many tease or give consumers a false sense of eating healthy; leading them to eat more processed and packaged foods — which has ultimately lead to the many widespread Western diseases we see today.

-Here are just some of what the common food labels mean:
+Here is just some of what a common food label means

 Fortified, enriched, added, extra, and plus

 Nutrients such as minerals and fiber have been removed, and then vitamins are added back during processing.
-Look for 100% whole-grains (really most people do better avoiding wheat and some even gluten), and high-fiber, low-sugar cereals, or even better increasing vegetables.
+Instead, look for 100 percent whole grains (really, most people are better off avoiding wheat and for some, even gluten), and high-fiber, low-sugar cereals, or even better, increasing your intake of vegetables.

 Probably little or no real fruit, and a lot of sugar.
-Look for products that say “100% Fruit Juice,” and consume in moderation.
+Instead, look for products that say “100 percent Fruit Juice,” and consume in moderation.
 Even better, eat a piece of fruit instead.

 Made with wheat, rye, or multi-grains

-Means it has very little whole grain.
-Look for the word “whole” before the grain to ensure that you’re getting a 100% whole-grain product.
+This means the product has very little whole grain content.
+Look for the word “whole” before the grain to ensure that you’re getting a 100 percent whole-grain product.

-Means manufacturer started with a natural source, but once it’s processed the food may not resemble anything natural.
-Look for “100% All Natural” and “No Preservatives.”
+This means the manufacturer started with a natural source, but once it’s processed, the food may not resemble anything natural.
+Instead, look for “100 percent All Natural” and “No Preservatives.”

 Organically grown, pesticide-free, or no artificial ingredients